 This isn’t a deep introspection into what “could be” or some delusional rant about people who feel sorry for themselves (although society has geared you to believe otherwise).
 This is what reality looks like for narcoleptics.
 This is the dark, emotional underworld that no one hears about.
 Even those of you who had that “Uncle” with narcolepsy, may have never actually known the depth to which it was eating him alive on the inside.

-To you, normal is living everyday, getting up, telling the people you love and who are your friends hello, and heading off to work.
+To you, “normal” is living everyday, getting up, telling the people you love and who are your friends hello, and heading off to work.
 You’re caught up with cell phones, technology, and wondering what, new awesome movie is coming out, next.
 For most people, everyday is just that … another day of life.
 And, it’s easy to stay in that world.
 It’s easy to ignore what you don’t readily see.
 But, the truth is there.
 If you look closely enough … it’s there.
 You can see the deadened eyes of narcoleptics who must hide their emotions (to avoid cataplectic seizures).
 You can see the drooped eyes, the worn faces, and the exhaustion from not having slept a good night sleep in 20+ years.
 You can see the behaviors of isolationism, social anxiety, and general depression.
 But, dealing with that is outside of most peoples’ comfort zones.
-You live in a world where you trust the medical professionals and highly paid specialists taking your money to be able to take care of those issues.
+You live in a world where you trust the medical professionals and highly paid specialists taking your money to be honest and be able to take care of those issues.

 And, so, the drum beats on.
 The world keeps moving as the number of narcoleptics keeps growing.
 The causality for the auto-immune problem is not being sufficiently addressed.
 Is it the environment?
 Is it genetic?
 How come it crosses the boundaries of human and animal?
 And, at what point might you be at risk?